nbQA-dev/nbQA/README.rst

     nbqa -c <command> <args>

-, where :code:`command` is any Python code quality tool For example, you could run:
+, where :code:`command` is any Python code quality tool.
+For example, you could run:

 .. code-block:: bash